 Many anarchists take this to the extreme and argue for the abolition of government.
 Strictly speaking, a limited government is any government that is somehow limited in power.

 A limited government is limited in its powers by laws.
-The limitations typically take the form of a written constitution, democratic elections, separation of powers, and a strong judicial system.
+The limitations typically take the form of a written constitution, democratic elections, the separation of powers, and a strong judicial system.